ribeaud/SWA/lectures/3/readme.md

 ]
 .right-column[
 ## OCP: The Open-Closed Principle
-Software components should be closed for modification, but open for extension.
+Software entities (classes, modules, functions, components, etc.) should be closed for modification, but open for extension.

 ### Closed For modification
 New features getting added to the software component, should NOT have to modify existing code.